Leandre17/Epitech-RayTraycer/README.md

 # RayTracer
-Projet EPITECH de 2eme année : Réaliser un programme capable de charger des libraries dynamiques avec un niveau d'abstraction.
-Jeux réalisé : Snake / Nibbler
+Projet EPITECH de 2eme année : Ray tracing is a technique used to generate realistic digital images by simulating the inverse path of light.
+Your goal is to create a program able to generate an image from a file describing the scene.

 ## Requirements